Cameroon and Gabon are little developed and barely known as tourist destinations, yet together they have it all – from lush

 Traditional food is not always easy to find as both countries have such a diverse cultural mix.
 Restaurants in the big towns serve a lot of continental food, especially French.
 In Cameroon, street vendors are the guys to get your traditional fish and grilled chicken dishes from, while Gabon’s national meals are stuffed crab and nyembwe, a chicken and palm nut dish.

-The official languages for Cameroon are French and English.
 In Gabon the official language is French but more than half the population also speak Fang.
 A large number of Bantu languages are also spoken including Zulu and Swahili.

 Clothing varies dramatically depending on whether you are in the cities or more rural areas.
 A conservative Western style is best adopted.
 Skirts should be below the knee and clothes shouldn’t be too tight or revealing.
 Although not essential, it is best to have some kind of sleeve on tops and take something to cover your head if you want to go anywhere religious.
 The climate is very hot, even in the rainy season, so light layers are advised.